- What types of financial aid are available?

 - What is the interest rate on federal student loans?

 The interest rate on federal student loans is a fixed rate and is determined by the date of the first disbursement of the loan.
 You can determine your interest rate at studentaid.gov.

 - Am I required to have health insurance?
 Where can I purchase health insurance if I do not have coverage?

 You are required to carry health insurance that provides coverage for preventive, diagnostic, therapeutic, and mental health services beginning at the start of courses and continuing until graduation.
-You may satisfy the health insurance requirement with annual documentation of health insurance coverage that meets the Essential Benefits requirements of the Affordable Care Act (ACA) under a parent plan, spouse/partner plan, or separate individual/family health insurance plan.
+You may satisfy the health insurance requirement with annual documentation of health insurance coverage that meets the Essential Benefits requirements of the Affordable Care Act (ACA) under a parent plan, partner plan, or separate individual/family health insurance plan.

 If you do not have existing coverage, you may obtain individual/family health insurance coverage from:

-- The government healthcare exchange
+- The government healthcare exchange; or

-- Medicaid insurance; or
+- Medicaid insurance